Monastery Construction: Feat of Engineering

-Many visitors to Lalibela have Temket or baptism.
-It is a little-known fact that, for thousands of years, Orit Orthodox people have been practising baptism.
-Jewish, they practised Christianity thousands of years before Jesus Christ and still do.
+Many visitors to Lalibela have Temket (timket) or baptism.
+It is a little-known fact that, for thousands of years, Orthodox followers have been practising baptism.
+They incorporated Christianity thousands of years before Jesus Christ.
 This Temket font is filled with holy water.
 Its green colour is from qetema rushes.
 I was blessed with healing water flicked onto me by monks.

 Until the November War, the Lalibela Rock-Hewn Monasteries were frequently full of visitors.
 Fully working, they served now: monks treated the sick – not all visitors were sightseers.
 Locals followed their ancient religion and worshipped at the monasteries; others travelled thousands of kilometres on pilgrimages.
 At Ginna (Ethiopian Christmas), they arrived by bus and on foot; locals gave them dinner and washed their feet.
 On January 07, 2017, they slept behind a tej bet on tarpaulin under the stars; the weather was beautiful.

 King Lalibela’s feat of 13th century engineering serves Ethiopians forever.